By Amy Challen, General Manager Artificial Intelligence on Jul 6, 2022

 Can computer vision techniques help assess the health of ecosystems?

-Looking at social media photos might seem an unlikely way to start on an environmental conservation project, but a GameChanger project in Brazil did just that.
-UK-based start-up Space Intelligence Ltd. intends to use geotagged images to improve the interpretation of satellite images of vegetation and ground sensor data.
+Looking at social media photos might seem an unlikely way to start on an environmental conservation project, but a Shell GameChanger project in Brazil did just that.
+UK-based start-up Space Intelligence Ltd. uses geotagged images to improve the interpretation of satellite images of vegetation and ground sensor data.
 Their successful proof of concept (POC) demonstrated that artificial intelligence technology (AI) can help assess how well ecosystems serve as carbon sinks and can predict how they might change over time.

 With computer vision technology, AI is used to interpret and understand the visual world by leveraging untapped data, in this case the images willingly shared by users of social media networks.
 By complementing on-site inspections, Shell believes these additional insights can increase trust in the efficacy of nature-based solutions (NBS) projects.